 Before starting to outreach anyone, the first step is to understand who you need to outreach and why.

 We started the Pico campaign by diving deep into the product and the psychology of its buyers, and understood that — obviously — plant-related pages were important, as were healthy food-related pages, as Pico allows you to grow small amounts of edible plants at home.
 We also tried different gardening and housekeeping niches, and these also proved to work well.

 Using these niches, we managed to run amazing influencer marketing campaigns without even having a physical product — finding commonalities in our product and the influencers’ audience interests.

 One example was our partnership with a food blogger Lola Bernabe with 229,000 followers, with whom we collaborated on a number of stories.
 She talked about Pico, and instead of showing the product she showed our Kickstarter page.
 Even without Pico in hand, she engaged her followers and we received many visitors from her page.

-As covered in the PR section, creative commision strategies always work — and influencer marketing is no stranger to commissions.
+As covered in the PR section, creative commission strategies always work — and influencer marketing is no stranger to commissions.

 And with Pico, commissions helped our results skyrocket!

-Based on our expertise, stories tend to work better than feed posts in the last days of the successful Kickstarter campaign.
+Based on our expertise, stories tend to work better than feed posts in the last days of a successful Kickstarter campaign.
 And we proved this once again during Pico’s promotional campaign.